jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 What do these Puritans and Presbyterians want.
 To challenge the Crown?
 To what end?
 Do they want to practice religion freely?
 They want Sovereignty.

 I am their king.
 Chosen by God, given the duties of God.
-It is in the Scriptures, the laws, the customs.
+It is in the Scriptures, the laws, the customs since the Realm began.
 The faithful people know it.

 The coach stops at Whitehall Palace.
 Good.
 I am hungry, thirsty, and cold.
 I can't let our subjects see it.

-The palace is wonderful.
+They should only see palace.
+It is wonderful.
 Hundreds of rooms.
 Marble ceilings.
 Paintings by the world's finest artists.
 Daily work for carpenters, masons, turners, coopers, glaziers, joiners, blacksmiths, tailors, weavers, cooks, bakers, gardeners, grooms, chandlers.
 A host of workers, servants, and orderlies with families housed and fed.

+Perhaps we should allow the middling sort to walk the palace.
+So they can see the Realm's magnificence and my generosity themselves.

-Now my coach door opens.
+Perhaps.
+For now my coach door opens.
 A hand steadies me down.
 "Your Majesty."

 The magnificent gates open.
 The dozens of guards bow.

 I walk.
 The interior doors open ahead of me.
 I enter my palace.